Revenue

 Required.
 In-app purchase tracking will not work without this step.
 Grovs relies on Google Play Real-Time Developer Notifications to receive and process transaction data.

-The Grovs dashboard provides a script that automates the Google Cloud Platform configuration:
+The Grovs dashboard provides a script that automates the entire Google Cloud Platform configuration — including service account creation, API enablement, and Pub/Sub setup.

 - In the Grovs dashboard, go to Developers → Android Setup → Revenue